Skip to Content

 Fish’s Official Comment to Federal Trade Commission (FTC) to ban non-compete and non-solicitation contract is reposted here:

-I respectfully submit this comment as a partner at a Chicago law firm, Fish Potter Bolaños, P.C., that represents workers in non-compete and other restrictive covenant litigation.
+I respectfully submit this comment as a partner at a Chicago law firm, Workplace Law Partners, that represents workers in non-compete and other restrictive covenant litigation.
 I also am an adjunct professor teaching employment law, including addressing non-competes, at Northern Illinois University College of Law.
 I appreciate the Federal Trade Commission’s careful attention to the various perspectives provided throughout the process that led to the proposed rule and thank it for the opportunity to offer my impressions.

 The FTC’s proposed rule banning non-competes, while a good start, must go one step further to protect workers against restrictive covenants typically contained in employment agreements.
 The FTC should expand the rule to also prohibit, in the employment relationship, agreements not to solicit customers (“non-solicit” agreements) unless necessary for a legally-protected interest as defined below.